antocad/FocusOnDepth/README.md

 ### :pencil: Configure ```config.json```

-Please refer to our [training wiki](https://github.com/antocad/FocusOnDepth/wiki/Training-Wiki) to understand how to modify the config file to run a training.
+Please refer to our [config wiki](https://github.com/antocad/FocusOnDepth/wiki/Config-Wiki) to understand how to modify the config file to run a training.

 ### :nut_and_bolt: Run the training script
 After that, you can simply run the training script: ```python train.py```